- Assessment and Reporting Timetable Information

 - Close liaison with our feeder Primary schools where key information is gathered

-- The SENCO and the Phase Leader for Year 7, Mr Archer, work closely to ensure students with SEN are fully prepared for the transition
+- The SENCO, Progress Leader and Guidance Manager for year 7 work closely to ensure students with SEN are fully prepared for the transition

 - Additional visits on an individual basis are arranged for students with a high level of need